kucharzyk-sebastian/NES_emulator/README.md

 # NES 6502 Emulator

-Emulator of an 8-bit 6502 processof from Nintendo Entertainment System (NES) home video game console created as a bachhelors thesis in C++.
+Fully functional and well-tested emulator of an 8-bit 6502 processor from Nintendo Entertainment System (NES) home video game console created as a bachelor's thesis in C++.

 ## Contributing